-ScoreZone Reporting Procedures for 2017-18
+ScoreZone Reporting Procedures

 Managers: Please read the following page carefully.
-If you have any questions, please call Scott Johnson at the IHSA Office (309-663-6377).
+If you have any questions, please call the IHSA Office (309-663-6377).

-How to Submit ScoreZone Final Scores
+How to Submit ScoreZone Final Scores 1.
+Log on to the IHSA Schools Center using

-- 1. Log on to the IHSA Schools Center using your Login ID and password (www.ihsa.org). - Look for the "IHSA State Series Hosting & ScoreZone" icon.
+- 1. Log on to the IHSA Schools Center using your Login ID and password (www.ihsa.org). - 2.
+Look for the "IHSA State Series Hosting & ScoreZone" icon.
 Click on the "ScoreZone" link.
 You will be shown a list of state series contests hosted by your school. - Find the game you want and click on "Edit". - Fill out the score and other appropriate information and click the button labeled "FINAL" to submit.